chef-boneyard/chef-web-docs-2016/chef_master/source/essentials_data_bags_encrypt.rst

 Using Secret Keys
 =====================================================
 An encrypted data bag requires a secret key.
-The following examples show how to create a secret key using |openssl|:
+The following examples show how to create a secret key using |open ssl|:

 .. code-block:: bash